Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed Hermitian Yang-Mills and deformed instantons on

 where $C$ is a constant.
 Imposing the initial conditions $a_2(\sqrt{2c})=k$ and $a_3(\sqrt{2c})=0$ in the latter shows that $C=0$ and hence either $a_2=2ck/r^2$ or $a_3=0$.
 In the latter case from Lemma \ref{lemma: holomorphic} we know that $A$ is holomorphic with respect to $\om_1$.
 Thus, by Theorem \ref{thm: result of kawai-yamamoto} (1), the deformed $\spin(7)$-instantons with respect to $\Phi_2$ coincide with $\om_1$-dHYM connections with phase $1$ and this gives (\ref{dhym om1 dspin7 phi2}).
 In the former case again from Lemma \ref{lemma: holomorphic} we now see that $A$ is holomorphic with respect to $\om_2$.
 However, we cannot appeal to Theorem \ref{thm: result of kawai-yamamoto} as before since we are now considering deformed $\spin(7)$-instantons with respect to $\Phi_2$.
 With the hypothesis that $a_2=2ck/r^2$ and $a_4=0$, we find after a long computation that (\ref{equ: dspin7 II}) is equivalent to

 Solving for $a_3(r)$ with $a_3(\sqrt{2c})=0$ gives (\ref{a33333}). \end{proof} Note that the deformed $\spin(7)$-instantons with respect to $\Phi_3$ can be deduced from Theorem \ref{theorem: dspin7 for phi2} by swapping $a_3$ and $a_4$. \begin{Rem} \ \begin{enumerate} \item Again as expected from Proposition \ref{prop: hyperholomorphic implies deformed} the solution given by (\ref{hyperholomorphic dspin7 phi2}) corresponds to the hyper-holomorphic connection of Lemma \ref{lemma: holomorphic}. \item The solutions given by (\ref{dhym om1 dspin7 phi2}) correspond to the $\om_1$-dHYM connections with phase $1$.
 Recall also that the $\om_3$-dHYM connections can be deduced from Theorem \ref{theorem: dhym for om2} by swapping $a_3$ and $a_4$.
 The solutions given by (\ref{gttttttt})-(\ref{a44444}) when $C=0$ correspond precisely to the $\om_3$-dHYM connections with phase $1$; this is again a consequence of Theorem \ref{thm: result of kawai-yamamoto} (1).
 More generally, one can show that these deformed $\spin(7)$-instantons are in fact also dHYM connections with phase $1$ with respect to the $1$-parameter family of the K\"ahler forms given by $\frac{C}{\sqrt{C^2+1}}\om_1+\frac{1}{\sqrt{C^2+1}}\om_3$.
 The solution (\ref{dhym om1 dspin7 phi2}) is obtained from (\ref{gttttttt})-(\ref{a44444}) by setting $C=1/\tilde{C}$ and taking the limit as $\tilde{C}\to 0$.
 It is not hard to verify that all these deformed $\spin(7)$-instantons also satisfy $*F_A^4=24$, cf. Remark \ref{remark: harveylawson}. \item Setting $\tan(\theta)=\frac{2 C}{C^2-1}$ in (\ref{dhym om2 tcp2 solution}) one can verify directly that the solutions given by (\ref{dhym om2 tcp2 solution}) coincide with those given by (\ref{a33333}).
 Note that for each fixed $C$ and $k$ (\ref{a33333}) consists of two solutions and on the other hand given $\theta$ there are in general two values of $C$ solving $\tan(\theta)=\frac{2 C}{C^2-1}$.
 Hence we see that this indeed yields a total of four solutions $a_3(r)$ for given $\theta$ and $k$ which is consistent with Theorem \ref{theorem: dhym for om2}.
 Thus, we have that the deformed $\spin(7)$-instantons given by (\ref{a33333}) correspond to the $\om_2$-dHYM connections for \textit{all} phase angle $\theta$.
+In particular, we see that asymptotically $a_3(r) \sim (C \pm \sqrt{C^2+1})r^2/2$ i.e. $a_3$ always has quadratic growth but the coefficient depends on the phase angle.
 Unlike the previous deformed $\spin(7)$-instantons, these examples do not satisfy $*F_A^4=24$ except when $C=0$. \end{enumerate} \end{Rem}